nsidc/usaon-vta-docs/glossary.md

 * `Version`: Surveys can be re-issued, with changes, as a new version.
 E.g. a new survey is created as version "1" (version may be represented to user as creation date).
-  Later, the survey is copied to version "2", altered, and re-issued, possibly to a different `expert`.
-We also copy the old response to the new version so the `Expert(s)` do not need to start from scratch.
+  Later, the survey is copied to version "2", altered, and re-issued, possibly to a different `respondent`.
+We also copy the old response to the new version so the `respondent(s)` do not need to start from scratch.
 * `Validated date`: Date when an admin marked this survey valid for inclusion in the `library`.
 * `Status`: Draft, ready to validate, validated, ??? (_TODO_: Better to use date fields